Cool Roof Australia

 Nighttime temperatures in UHIs remain high.
 This is because buildings, sidewalks, and parking lots block heat coming from the ground from rising into the cold night sky.
 Because the heat is trapped on lower levels, the temperature is warmer – National Geographic

 When we compare in Google Maps, Darwin’s use of cool roofs with the City of Parramatta there is a noticeable difference in light coloured roofs.
-While Darwin as a community understands the net gain of utilising cool roofs it is important to understand there are additional benefits by applying the right technology that gives sustainable, long term heat reflection and insulation coating products.
+While Darwin as a community understands the net gain of utilising cool roofs.
+It is important to understand there are additional benefits by applying the correct insulation coating technology that gives sustainable and long term solar heat reflection.

 Hotter climates means more power and more discomfort